OctopusDeploy/docs/docs/api-and-integration/team-foundation-server-tfs.md

 ![](/docs/images/3048175/extension-upgrade-2.png)

 After approving the upgrade, builds can continue using the 1.2.x version of the extension, and you can upgrade the tasks in your build definitions whenever you're ready.
+Just choose version 2.x in the dropdown for the appropriate tasks.

 ![](/docs/images/3048175/extension-version-choice.png)